 - While staff should continuously develop their knowledge, they must work within their scope of expertise and provide referrals as appropriate.

-- Dating/Domestic Violence, Sexual Assault and Stalking are a choice made by perpetrators and are not the fault of the victim/survivors.
+- Intimate partner violence, domestic violence, sexual violence, and stalking are a choice made by perpetrators and are not the fault of the victim/survivors.

 - Campus-wide prevention education is key to unlearning victim blaming and learning consent and healthy relationships.

 Positive Relationship Quiz | It's Not OK (areyouok.org.nz)

 Phone Number: (800) 799-SAFE (7233)